-Mikey is a thirty-something skier living in Banff with his wife Jessica,their hamster, Harry, and their bunny rabbit Frank.
+Mikey is a thirty-something skier living in Banff with his wife Jessica and their bunny rabbit Freddy.
 He first learned to ski at the age of 12 on dry slopes in England where he grew up (he imagines it as a big upside down brush that rips your skin off).
 When he was 18, he spent a ski season living and working at Sunshine Village where the light, fluffy snow and huge expanse of stunning peaks blew his mind.

 He left for university studies, but could never get the Rockies out of his head.
 He returned to Banff permanently in 2009 to pursue his dream of sliding around on snow a lot.
 Since then, he has tried to ski as much as possible – averaging over 100 ski days a season.
 He likes it all, but his obsession is steep, technical and exposed alpine terrain which the local resorts serve up in abundance.
 Beyond the mountains and the skiing, his favourite part about the Bow Valley is the incredibly warm and welcoming local community.

-Originally from Toronto, Ontario, Michelle started skiing when she was 3 years old.
-She grew up travelling annually to British Columbia and Alberta on family ski holidays with her parents, so moving to the mountains after she finished university came naturally.
-Michelle loves the endless variety and vastness of skiing in the Banff area, and she values the strong sense of mountain community in the Bow Valley.
+Michelle is from Toronto, Ontario and started skiing when she was 3 years old.
+She grew up travelling to the Rockies on family ski holidays, and answered the call to the mountains after university.
+Michelle loves the endless variety of skiing in the Banff area, and she values the strong sense of mountain community in the Bow Valley.

-When she’s not skiing at Norquay, Sunshine or Lake Louise, she enjoys backcountry ski touring, rock climbing, hiking, and yoga.
+When she’s not skiing at the SkiBig3 resorts, she enjoys backcountry ski touring, rock climbing, hiking, and yoga.
 Her favourite colour is pink, she loves a good cup of coffee, and her spirit animal is the unicorn.
 Michelle is an ACMG Assistant Hiking Guide and a 200-hour RYT yoga instructor.

 Michelle started riding on the icy slopes of Newfoundland until her passion moved her to Banff 21 years ago.
 Since then, she’s followed her passion all over Europe, the lower 48 and Alaska in 2008, where she entered her first Freeride competition.
 The following season, her freeriding won the overall North American title after competing on a series of qualifying Freeride events, “The North Face Masters”, and has since won the overall two more times, making her the overall champ for North America in 2016.